ajitkumargiri/Parquet-Application/readme.md

 End-to-End Integration Test Automation Documentation

-Step 1: Project Setup
+Step 1: Create a New API Testing Project

-Begin by creating a new project or incorporating test modules into an existing Spring Boot project.
+Begin by creating a new Spring Boot project dedicated to API testing using Cucumber and Karate.
+This project should be separate from our main application project to ensure clean separation.

 Step 2: Test Dependencies

-Add the necessary dependencies to your project, including:

-spring-boot-starter-test for Spring Boot testing support. karate for Karate DSL (if you're using Karate for API testing).
-Other relevant dependencies aligned with your application's technology stack.
+In our test project, add the necessary dependencies, including the following:
+Frameworks and libraries suitable for API testing and end-to-end integration testing (e.g., Spring Boot, Cucumber, Karate).
+Libraries or tools specific to the java and azure for interacting with APIs and azure resources.

 Step 3: Test Data Preparation

-Prepare the initial state of your application or database to ensure consistent test conditions.
-Use Spring @TestConfiguration or other suitable mechanisms to provide test-specific configurations.
+Prepare test data tailored to the specific environments you'll be testing (e.g., development, testing, staging).
+Ensure that our test data is isolated from the production environment.

-Step 4: Cucumber Feature Files
+Step 4: Environment Configuration

-Create Cucumber feature files that encompass scenarios describing the end-to-end test cases.
-Employ Gherkin syntax to draft human-readable scenarios.
+Configure our test project to connect to the target environment (e.g., dev, test, et) for both API testing and end-to-end integration testing.
+Ensure that our tests interact with the correct environment's API endpoints, databases, and data.
+Avoid any interactions with the production environment.

-Step 5: Karate Step Definitions (If Using Karate)
+Step 5: API Testing Scenarios

-Compose Karate step definitions to map Gherkin steps to Java code.
-Configure Karate to conduct API calls, engage with your application, and validate responses.
+Define test scenarios that cover various aspects of API functionality for our application, such as endpoint testing, request and response validation, error handling, and authentication tests.
+Make sure these tests are relevant to the specific environment you are testing.

-Step 6: Spring Boot Test Configuration
+Step 6: Test Execution

-Adapt your Spring Boot application for testing purposes.
-You may need to employ a dedicated test configuration or profiles for specific components (e.g., using an H2 in-memory database instead of the production database).

-Step 7: Test Runner

-Develop a test runner class annotated with @RunWith(Cucumber.class) to execute the Cucumber tests.
-Configure the runner to specify the location of your feature files and step definitions.

-Step 8: Execute Tests

-Execute your end-to-end integration tests employing your chosen build tool (e.g., Maven or Gradle) or a suitable integrated development environment (IDE).
-Keep a vigilant eye on the test execution for potential failures and scrutinize comprehensive test reports.
+Execute our API tests and end-to-end integration tests within the designated environment (e.g., dev, test, staging).
+Ensure that these tests do not impact or interact with the production environment.
+This is essential to prevent unintended consequences in a live system.

 Step 9: Assertions and Validation

 Conduct thorough validation and assertion procedures to ensure the application functions correctly and produces expected outcomes.
 Here are specific validation steps:

+Response Status Codes: Confirm that the API returns the expected HTTP status codes in the target environment.
+Response Data: Validate the content of API responses to ensure they match the expected data for the specific environment being tested.
+Error Handling: Verify that the API correctly handles and reports errors, providing clear error messages or status codes.

 SQL Server Database Validation:

 Data Retrieval: Use SQL queries or your preferred ORM framework to fetch data from the SQL Server database.
 Data Comparison: Compare the retrieved data with the expected data or data submitted during the test.
 Data Integrity: Verify the integrity of data by checking for constraints and relationships.
 Transaction Validation: Confirm transactions are correctly committed and rolled back on failure.
 Performance and Scalability: Assess the performance and scalability of the SQL Server database.
 Security and Permissions: Ensure that the application can access data it's authorized to access.
 Cosmos DB Validation:

 Document Retrieval: Use Cosmos DB SDK/API to retrieve documents.
 Document Comparison: Compare the retrieved documents with the expected data.
 Partition Key Validation: Ensure correct partition key usage.
 Consistency Levels: Validate chosen consistency levels align with application requirements.
 Performance and Throughput: Monitor request units (RUs) consumption and adjust throughput settings.
 Indexing: Verify indexing strategy supports query performance.
 Security and Authorization: Confirm access control policies and security measures are correctly configured.
 Partitioning and Scaling: Ensure Cosmos DB scales dynamically and is optimized for data distribution and query efficiency.
 Step 10: Test Cleanup

 Implement cleanup procedures, such as resetting the database to its original state or disassembling any temporary resources created during the test.

-Step 11: Reporting

-Generate test reports that encompass details regarding test results, encompassing both passed and failed scenarios.
+Step 8: Test Reports

+Generate comprehensive test reports that provide information about the test results in the environment being tested (e.g., dev, test, staging).
+These reports should not contain any information related to the production environment.

-Step 12: CI/CD Integration
+Step 9: CI/CD Integration

-Seamlessly integrate your end-to-end integration tests into your Continuous Integration/Continuous Deployment (CI/CD) pipeline to enable automatic test execution with every code deployment.
+Integrate our API tests and end-to-end integration tests into the Continuous Integration/Continuous Deployment (CI/CD) pipeline.
+Ensure that these tests are automatically executed in the designated environment with each code deployment while avoiding any impact on the production environment.

-Step 13: Test Maintenance
+Step 10: Test Maintenance

-Regularly review and update your tests to accommodate changes within the application and extend your test suite to encompass new test cases as features evolve.
+Regularly review and update our API tests and end-to-end integration tests to adapt to changes in the application or the test environments.
+Add new test cases as features evolve.

-Step 14: Documentation

-Document the end-to-end integration testing process, including details regarding the structure of your feature files, step definitions, and any distinctive configurations.
-Provide illustrative examples of Gherkin scenarios and Karate step definitions.
-Distribute the documentation among your development and testing teams for reference and collaboration.

-Step 15: Best Practices

-When developing your test automation, consider and apply best practices.
-This may include crafting descriptive step definitions, making use of test data factories, and maintaining an organized project structure.

 ====================================================================